The Brownian transport map: Introduction

 As $T$ is 1-Lipschitz, its derivative is bounded, $|DT|_{\text{op}}\le 1$, so

 where we used that $p$ is the pushforward of $\gamma_d$ under $T$.
 We see that $p$ satisfies the Poincar\'e inequality with the same constant as $\gamma_d$.

-This paper starts with the observation that since the Gaussian measure is infinite-dimensional in nature, the search for contractive transport maps from the Gaussian measure to some target measure should not be confined to Euclidean spaces, even if the target measure is a measure on $\R^d$.
+This paper starts with the observation that since the Gaussian measure is infinite-dimensional in nature\footnote{The infinite-dimensional nature of the Gaussian is manifested by the fact that it enjoys several quantitative analytic properties, like the Poincar\'e inequality, which do not depend on the ambient dimension.
+In particular, the Wiener measure, which is the infinite-dimensional analogue of the Gaussian measure, satisfies the same analytic properties.}, the search for contractive transport maps from the Gaussian measure to some target measure should not be confined to Euclidean spaces, even if the target measure is a measure on $\R^d$.
 Specifically, we will take our source measure to be the Wiener measure (an infinite-dimensional Gaussian measure) which will allow us to take advantage of the Malliavin and stochastic calculus of the Wiener space.
 Given a target measure $p$ on $\R^d$, our construction relies on the F\"ollmer process: The solution $X=(X_t)$ to the stochastic differential equation

 where $(B_t)$ is the standard Brownian motion in $\R^d$ and $(P_t)$ is the heat semigroup.
 This process can be seen as Brownian motion conditioned on being distributed like $p$ at time 1; i.e., $X_1\sim p$.
-Hence, we view the solution to \eqref{eq:Follmer} at time 1 as a transport map, which we call the \emph{Brownian transport map}, $X_1:\Omega\to \R^d$ which pushes forward the Wiener measure $\gamma$ on the Wiener space $\Omega$\footnote{The Wiener measure $\gamma$ is such that $\Omega\ni\omega\sim \gamma$ is a standard Brownian motion in $\R^d$ where $\Omega$ is the classical Wiener space of continuous paths in $\R^d$ parameterized by time $t\in [0,1]$.} to the target measure $p$ on $\R^d$.
+Hence, we view the solution to \eqref{eq:Follmer} at time 1 as a transport map, which we call the \emph{Brownian transport map}, $X_1:\Omega\to \R^d$ which pushes forward the Wiener measure $\gamma$ on the Wiener space\footnote{The Wiener measure $\gamma$ is such that $\Omega\ni\omega\sim \gamma$ is a standard Brownian motion in $\R^d$ where $\Omega$ is the classical Wiener space of continuous paths in $\R^d$ parameterized by time $t\in [0,1]$.} $\Omega$ to the target measure $p$ on $\R^d$.